 - Quadratic Equations, etc.

-To explore SBI Clerk Prelims Quantitative Syllabus, check at the linked article.
+To explore SBI Clerk Syllabus, check at the linked article.

 5. Computer Knowledge

 It is the most scoring section of the entire syllabus.
 The candidates need to know the fundamentals of computers for scoring well.
-The reason why computer knowledge is important as clerks need to work on the computer on a regular basis.
+Having a basic knowledge of computer is a must for candidates.

 The main topics of Computer Knowledge syllabus include: